-The longer it takes to pay the invoice the greater the risk is of accumulating higher cost.
+Other options will be offered to help you with covering the repair cost.
+The longer it takes to pay the invoice / Bill, the greater the risk is of accumulating higher cost.

-If still no payment after 7 days from first reminder, a Final reminder is sent by letter - email - and phone call.
-This will now include revised invoice which will include all administration fees from the first reminder.
+If still no payment after 7 days from first reminder, a Final reminder is sent by letter and email.
+This will now include revised invoice with all administration fees and cost's added.

 21 days over due: Action notification

-Payment can be made anytime within this Action Notification grace period but after the 7 days have past all correspondence will be through the collection agency for which you will be given details of.
-They will most likely contact you with 6-8 days.
+Payment can be made anytime within this Action Notification grace period but after the final 7 days have past all correspondence will be through the collection agency for which you will be given details of.
+They will most likely contact you in 3-6 days.